-Airing in the 1980s, Super Sunday (AKA Super Saturday) was an half-hour block of cartoon shorts produced by Sunbow Productions and Marvel Productions.
+Airing in the 1980s, Super Sunday (aka Super Saturday) was an half-hour block of cartoon shorts produced by Sunbow Entertainment and Marvel Productions.
 It aired in syndication on assorted television stations from October 1985 to October of 1986.

 Shorts featured in this block:

-- Robotix: A Transformers clone where two factions – the peaceful Protectons and warmongering Terrakors – battle on the ailen world of Skalorr.
+- Robotix: A Transformers clone where two factions the peaceful Protectons and warmongering Terrakors battle on the alien world of Skalorr.
 Additional drama develops as a group of humans get caught in the battle.
 Based on the Milton Bradley/Hasbro line of Erector/K'nex motorized robot toys.

-- Inhumanoids: Named for the villians, the Inhumaniods are a group of mutated, subterranean beings who attempt to take over earth and enslave the human population.
+- Inhumanoids: Named for the villains, the Inhumanoids are a group of mutated, subterranean beings who attempt to take over Earth and enslave the human population.
 The scientist-hero group, Earth Corps, is entrusted to stop the Inhumanoids and call upon a group of beings, the Mutores, to aid them.